 - distributing your goods online

 - using different marketing channels and mixes to reach your customers

 By gaining insight into your industry and market, and developing specific objectives, you can help your business grow and stay on track throughout the year.

-To make them as useful as possible, you should try to set goals which are specific, measurable, achievable, realistic and time-bound.
+To make them as useful as possible, you should try to set goals that are ‘SMART’, that is specific, measurable, achievable, realistic and time-bound.

 How to attract, win and keep your customers

 To maximise your marketing spend, you need to focus on satisfying your current customers, encouraging past customers and attracting new customers to your business.
 Identify your unique selling point (USP) – what’s especially good about your product or service – and use it to make you stand out from the crowd.